SkygearIO/guides/push-notifications/config/android.md

 ![Upload service account file in Skygear Portal][fcm-upload-service-account-key]

+#### Enabled Firebase Cloud Message API in your google project

+It is enabled by default for newly created project, you may need to enable it manually for some existing project.
+To check it go to [Google Console][enable-fcm-api].

 ### Option 2: Use Server Key (All version)

 In the Cloud Messaging tab, you will find your server keys in place.